 - The seller intentionally did not disclose problems with the plumbing

-3. Hire the plumber to repair issues
+3. Hire a plumber to repair issues

 Whether the seller is footing the bill or you’re stuck paying the cost of repairs, the simple fact is the repairs cannot be ignored.
 That means you need to hire a plumber so the work can get done.
 Now, you could stick with the plumber who gave you the initial diagnosis and estimate (which we recommend because they already know what the problems are), or you could find a new plumber.
 This also goes for fixing HVAC issues you uncover.

 Regardless of your decision, you will need to do a little research before hiring a plumber to do the work.
 You will want to look for a plumber with a good reputation and experience.
 You can use the Better Business Bureau to find a local plumber with a good rating and who have been in business for more than 15 years of experience.
 You can also look at Yelp, Google, or in local community groups on Facebook where you can ask for recommendations.